dncuug/it-community.in.ua/src/wp-content/plugins/wp-insert/readme.txt

 * Insert Ads into post content using shortcodes is required
 * GUI Driven Rules based System to control when and where to display Ads
 * Use the GUI to easily exclude ads from any specific post, pages, archives etc
+* Manually override auto positioning on a per post basis
 * Hide ads for Loggedin users
 * Hide ads for Mobile users
 * Builtin support for AMP plugin by Automattic